 - If you want to make the pudding ahead of time and freeze it for later use, store it in a resealable bag for up to 3 months.
 Just make sure you let the pudding cool completely before freezing it.

-- Let the pudding thaw in the fridge overnight before assembling your banana pudding.
+- Let the pudding thaw in the fridge overnight before assembling the banana pudding.

 Homemade Banana Pudding